 Before I begin I must state three things:

+I base all my work on top-tier leagues: LEC, LCS, LEC and LPL.
+The results will be vastly different to your Solo Queue games, your Clash tournaments or even lower tiered professional leagues like the LFL.
 With that out the way, here are what I consider the four most important factors influencing a professional game’s draft (in reverse order of important):

 By far the biggest factor on determining who will win between two teams is the teams themselves.
 This has nothing to do with draft.
 In fact, bookies can predict the result of a game with a roughly 63% accuracy before they even walk on stage.
 The influence of this vastly outweighs the impact of draft.
 To compare, my work suggests that roughly 10% of games are influenced by draft and it’s the quality of teams, performance on the day and random luck that does the rest.